tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 ### Trainng the model

-1. Pre training : trainng a model from scratch.
+1. Pre training : training a model from scratch.
 Model weights are randomly initialized.
-For LLm, pre trainng means traingn a model for text completion.
-Pre training is most resource intensive phase.
+For an LLM, pretraining usually means training for next-token prediction on a very large corpus.
+Pretraining is the most resource-intensive phase.

 ### Fine tunings

-train a model already trained. model weights are obtainedf frmo previsoul trainign process.
-I think the model weights is the end game for model development.
+Fine-tuning starts with an already pretrained model.
+The weights come from the earlier training process and are then updated further for a narrower use case.
+In that sense, the weights are the main artifact produced by model development.

-What do you mean open ended vs close ended models? in closed ended models, the otuput is restrained to be among predefined values.
-Eg.g spam classification, yes or not.
-So annotating open ended queires is much harder.
-What' sis annotating?
+What do you mean by open-ended vs closed-ended tasks?
+In a closed-ended task, the output is restricted to predefined labels or values.
+For example: spam vs not spam, yes vs no, positive vs negative.
+In an open-ended task, the model can generate many valid outputs.
+That is why annotating open-ended queries is harder.

+**Annotation** means creating labels or reference answers for training or evaluation.
+For a closed task, annotation can be simple.
+For an open-ended task, humans may disagree on what counts as the best answer.

 ## Inference otpimtiaztion

-make model cheaper and faster. how ?
+Inference optimization means making a model cheaper and faster at serving time.

-foundation models are autoregressive, tokens are generated sequentially.
+Foundation models are autoregressive, so tokens are generated sequentially.
+That is one reason latency matters so much in production systems.

 ## Evaluation